 A budget will help you keep your spending in check and make sure that you’re not overspending on unnecessary things.
 Start by estimating how much money you have coming in each month and then dividing that number by 30 (or 31, if you’re paid every other week).
 This is how much you should be spending each day.
 Now break that number down further into specific categories, such as “food,” “entertainment,” and “transportation.”

 It’s important to be realistic when creating your budget.
 Don’t set yourself up for failure by trying to cut costs too drastically.
 Instead, try to find ways to reduce your spending in small increments.
 For example, bring your lunch to work instead of eating out, or take the bus instead of a taxi.
+You can start doing Monthly Money Saving Challenges, which will help you budget and figure out where you can cut back on spending.

 - Start saving for the future